How to Calculate Your Due Date + When You’ll Actually Give Birth

 Due Dates 101: How to calculate your due date

 Accurately predicting your due date is a lot more complicated than counting nine months.
 The human gestation period takes around 38 to 40 weeks (which is actually longer than nine months!).
 At your first prenatal visit, your doctor will give you an official due date, based on a number of factors.

 How to calculate due date based on your last period

 The average pregnancy lasts about 280 days or 40 weeks from the first day of your last menstrual period.
-Typically, doctors will use this average gestation period to calculate your due date.
+Typically, doctors will use this average gestation period to calculate your delivery date.

 Human Gestation Formula